asagi4/comfyui-prompt-control/README.md

 ### Alternating

 Alternating syntax is `[a|b:pct_steps]`, causing the prompt to alternate every `pct_steps`. `pct_steps` defaults to 0.1 if not specified.
 You can also have more than two options.
-The `example.json` contains a simple workflow to play around with.

 ### Sequences